- Need of Constructor

 Constructor with one single argument – String: Shikhar Constructor with two arguments – String and Integer: Dharmesh 26 Constructor with one argument – Long: 325614567

-How constructors are different from methods in Java?
+How are constructors different from methods in Java?